-The Carnival Foundation, brand foundations and our brands support a variety of local and national organizations through monetary and in-kind donations, innovative philanthropic programs, employee fundraisers and hands-on volunteer initiatives.
-We collaborate with many organizations that focus on the areas of the arts, human rights, education, health and the environment.
+The Carnival Foundation (the philanthropic arm of Carnival Corporation & plc), each of our cruise line brands independently, and our individual employees support a variety of local and international organizations through monetary and in-kind donations, philanthropic programs, employee fundraisers and numerous volunteer initiatives.
+We partner with organizations that focus on the arts, education, human rights, health and the environment.

 1Our brands donate various ship venues for hosting luncheons on board to support many non-profit organizations